hardscrabble/hardscrabble.github.io/_posts/2012-07-17-rss-vs-sub-box.md

 ---
 layout: post
-title: "People only use RSS when they don't know they're using it so maybe the 'sub box' is its future"
+title: People only use RSS when they don't know they're using it so maybe the 'sub box' is its future
 date: 2012-07-17 12:00 AM
 category: the internet
+tags:
-tags: from the archives, google reader, youtube, RSS
+- from the archives
+- google reader
+- youtube
+- RSS
 ---

 Google owns,